Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 Comma-separated list of certificates for `proxy_listen` values with TLS enabled.

-If more than one certificates are specified, it can be used to provide alternate type of certificate (for example, ECC certificate) that will be served to clients that supports them.
-Note to properly serve using ECC certificates, it is recommended to also set `ssl_cipher_suite` to `modern` or `intermediate`.
+If more than one certificate is specified, it can be used to provide alternate types of certificates (for example, ECC certificates) that will be served to clients that support them.
+Note that to properly serve using ECC certificates, it is recommended to also set `ssl_cipher_suite` to `modern` or `intermediate`.

-Unless this option is explicitly set, Kong will auto-generate a pair of default certificates (RSA + ECC) first time it starts up and use it for serving TLS requests.
+Unless this option is explicitly set, Kong will auto-generate a pair of default certificates (RSA + ECC) the first time it starts up and use them for serving TLS requests.

-Certificates can be configured on this property with either of the following
+Certificates can be configured on this property with any of the following
 values: * absolute path to the certificate * certificate content * base64
 encoded certificate content